cresset-template/cresset/README.md

 WSL users should instead enable "Use Docker Compose V2" on Docker Desktop for Windows.

 2. Run `make env` on the terminal to create a basic `.env` file.
-Then read the `docker-compose.yaml` file to fill in extra variables for each user.
+Then read the `docker-compose.yaml` file to fill in extra variables.
 Also edit `docker-compose.yaml` as necessary for your project.

 3. Run `docker compose up -d --build train` or `docker compose up -d --build full`.